jarviscanada/jarvis_data_eng_zaied/linux_sql/README.md

 * ./sql directory has all the neccessary script to create database table and perform query
 	* ddl.sql: creates both host_info and host_usage table in the database
 	* queries.sql: consists some sample queries to perform on the stored data
+		1. Grouping nodes by `cpu_number` and `total_mem`
+		2. Find out the average memory used (over a 5 minute interval) for each of the nodes
+		3. Find faulty nodes (those nodes which were unsuccessfull to update hardware usage data for three times)
 ## Database Tables
 Database `host_agent` has two tables.
 * `host_info` table: